 5. ASE Technology Holding Co Ltd (NYSE: ASX)

-ASE Technology Holding Co., Ltd. (NYSE: ASX) is one of the companies that are set to benefit from the global shortage of chips and 5G in 2021, and it currently trades under $10.
+ASE Technology Holding Co., Ltd. (NYSE: ASX) is one of the companies that are set to benefit from the global shortage of chips and 5G, and it currently trades under $10.
 As expeceted, the shortage of chips is going to increase demand for chip makers products, especially in the US and EU.

 The company provides a range of semiconductors packaging and testing, and electronic manufacturing services in the United States, Taiwan, Asia, Europe, and internationally.